 With one court finding against MLB for not providing for the safety of their spectators, there are bound to be more lawsuits for major injury and/or death.

-U.S. Netting custom makes netting for all types of sports activities – professional and amateur.
+U.S. Netting makes custom sports netting for all types of sports activities – professional and amateur.

-When the NHL was ordered to pay for the death of a child hit by a puck, teams around the nation added net barriers to the glass barriers surrounding the rink.
+When the NHL was ordered to pay for the death of a child hit by a puck, teams around the nation added hockey netting barriers to the glass barriers surrounding the rink.
 Those teams with the added netting have had zero “accidents” due to pucks getting lobbed into the stands.

 Whether it’s baseball stadiums, hockey arenas, drone races, paintball tournaments or gym activities such as dodge ball, U.S. Netting is prepared to produce the product you need.
 Give us a call at 800-331-2973 or contact our sales team at [email protected] for more precise information.